NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-msbuild.md

 To build a NuGet package (a `.nupkg` file) from the project, run the `msbuild -t:pack` command, which also builds the project automatically:

-In the Developer command prompt, type the following command:
+In the Developer command prompt for Visual Studio, type the following command:

 ```cmd
 # Uses the project file in the current folder by default